 Protect Your Future.
 Get a Lawyer.

-Being arrested for DUI in Lower Merion, PA can have serious implications for your future.
-You could lose your license for a year or longer, and you’ll face hefty fines alongside possible jail time.
+Being arrested for DUI in Lower Merion, PA, can have severe implications for your future.
+You could lose your license for a year or longer and face hefty fines alongside possible jail time.
 The arrest and conviction will go on your record, which may hurt your chances of getting a job or finding a place to live.

-Some employers may even fire you when they find out about the conviction, especially if your job involves driving a company vehicle on a regular basis.
+Some employers may even fire you when they find out about the conviction, especially if your job involves driving a company vehicle regularly.

 You can appoint a Lower Merion DUI lawyer to represent you and provide criminal defense for your case.
 The Law Offices of Steven E. Kellis can offer experienced DUI defense services for anyone arrested in Lower Merion or elsewhere in Pennsylvania.

-DUI defendants should be aware of these Pennsylvania laws, especially since they are frequently changed or updated.
+DUI defendants should be significantly aware of these Pennsylvania laws since they are frequently changed or updated.

-First, 38 § 3802(a-c) makes it illegal to operate a vehicle when you have consumed enough alcohol to affect your ability to safely drive.
+First, 38 § 3802(a-c) makes it illegal to operate a vehicle when you have consumed enough alcohol to affect your ability to drive safely.
 The text of this law can mean that you are technically committing a DUI even if you blow under the 0.08 blood alcohol content (BAC) limit.

 If you have had any amount of alcohol and are pulled over for driving in a manner that the arresting officer deems unsafe, you can be charged.